nsg/package-java/README.md

 ## How to build the packages?

-Just type `make deb-jdk7` do build a deb for jdk7.
+Just type `cd jdk7` followed by `make deb` do build a deb for jdk7.
 You can also build rpm's.